 *Shifting to present tense for dramatic effect.*

-There’s an Air Canada customer service desk in my terminal so I go investigate.
 I want to know if there’s anything they can do on this end to help smooth things over when I get to LAX.
-They say I have to wait to speak to the Air Canada booking agent when I land in the US so they can put me on the next flight.
-Nothing Air Canada can do.
+They say I have to wait to speak to the Air Canada booking agent IRL when I land in the US to get on the next flight.

 There’s only one direct flight from LAX to AKL per day, and it was hard enough to get a ticket over a month ago.
 So I’m not expecting anything to be open and waiting for me… but ok.